stac-utils/pystac/README.md

 platforms.
 If you install PySTAC with the `orjson` extra, you may need to have the Rust toolchain installed (e.g. via [rustup](https://rustup.rs/)) in order to build the package from source.

+Support for Python 3.11 should be considered experimental until further notice.

 PySTAC has a single required dependency (`python-dateutil`).
 PySTAC can be installed from pip or the source repository.